 The Company has entered into licensing agreements with academic and research organizations.
 Under the terms of these agreements, the Company has received licenses to technology and patent applications.
 The Company is required to pay royalties on future sales of product employing the technology or falling under claims of patent applications.

 Pursuant to the Daiichi Sankyo license under which the Company licenses certain patent rights for sapacitabine, its lead drug candidate, the Company is under an obligation to use reasonable endeavors to develop a product and obtain regulatory approval to sell a product and has agreed to pay Daiichi Sankyo an up-front fee, reimbursement for Daiichi Sankyo's enumerated expenses, milestone payments and royalties on a country-by-country basis.
 The up-front fee and certain past reimbursements have been paid and, as a result of the SEAMLESS trial entering Phase 3 during the first quarter of 2011, a milestone payment of \$1.6 million was paid in April 2011.
 A further \$10.0 million in aggregate milestone payments could be payable subject to achievement of all the specific contractual milestones and the Company's decision to continue with these projects.
 Royalties are payable in each country for the term of patent protection in the country or for ten years following the first commercial sale of licensed products in the country, whichever is later.
 Royalties are payable on net sales.
 Net sales are defined as the gross amount invoiced by the Company or its affiliates or licensees, less discounts, credits, taxes, shipping and bad debt losses.
 The agreement extends from its commencement date to the date on which no further amounts are owed under it.
 If the Company wishes to appoint a third party to develop or commercialize a sapacitabine-based product in Japan, within certain limitations, Daiichi Sankyo must be notified and given a right of first refusal to develop and/or commercialize in Japan.
 In general, the license may be terminated by the Company for technical, scientific, efficacy, safety, or commercial reasons on six months' notice, or upon twelve months' notice after a launch of a sapacitabine-based product.
 The license also may be terminated by either party for material default.
-Effective July 11, 2011, the license agreement was amended to irrevocably waive a termination right Daiichi Sankyo possessed under a provision of the agreement that required the Company to obtain regulatory approval to sell sapacitabine in at least one country by September 2011, and releases the Company from all claims and liability of any kind arising under such provision.
-The amendment further provides that the royalty rate due from the Company to Daiichi Sankyo on future net sales of sapacitabine be increased between 1.25% and 1.50% depending on the level of net sales of sapacitabine realized.
+Effective July 11, 2011, the license agreement was amended to irrevocably waive a termination right Daiichi Sankyo possessed under a provis from the Company to Daiichi Sankyo on future net sales of sapacitabine be increased between 1.25% and 1.50% depending on the level of net sales of sapacitabine realized.

-In connection with the asset acquisition of ALIGN on October 5, 2007, the Company acquired distribution rights for the exclusive rights to sell and distribute three products in the United States.
-Each of the agreements covering the three products expires in June 2015, after which the Company has no rights to distribute these products.
-The Company has a minimum purchase obligation equivalent to the value of product purchased in the previous year.
-For the year ended December 31, 2012 this equates to \$0.2 million.
+In connection with the asset acquisition of ALIGN on October 5, 2007, the Company acquired distribution rights from Sinclair for the exclusive rights to sell and distribute three products in the United States.
+Each of the agreements covering the three products would have expired in June 2015, after which the Company would have no further rights to distribute these products.